Mooxergames/LGTV-master/replit.md

 # Recent Changes

+- **Cleaned up all debugging logs** - Removed all debugging console.log statements from the entire application while keeping essential error handling.
+Removed debug logs from subtitle system, video player, and all other components for cleaner code and better performance.
 - **Completely removed Recently Viewed functionality** - Removed recently viewed tracking for both movies and series, including category creation, data storage, and all related functionality to simplify the user interface
 - Completely removed random VOD favorites auto-seeding functionality with full cleanup and cache-busting implementation
 - Fixed favorites removal empty space issue with automatic grid refresh for both direct removal and detail page removal scenarios